freedomofpress/securedrop-docs/docs/admin.rst

       :figwidth: 80%
       :width: 100%

-      Click on the image to see it full-size.

 #.
 Next, the journalist should open FreeOTP on their smartphone and scan the barcode displayed on the screen.
 #.
 If they have difficulty scanning the barcode, they can tap on the icon at the top that shows a plus and the symbol of a key and use their phone's keyboard to input the two-factor secret into the ``Secret`` input field, without whitespace.
 #.
 Inside the FreeOTP app, a new entry for this account will appear on the main screen, with a six-digit number that recycles to a new number every thirty seconds.
 The journalist should enter the six-digit number in the  **Verification code** field at the bottom of the **Enable FreeOTP** form and click **Submit**.